 To help promote the use of reusable lunch boxes instead of disposable containers, we gave away 250 free sustainable lunch boxes during freshers week.
 The lunch boxes are made from bamboo and come with a reusable knife and fork.
 We hope this will encourage students to use their own boxes to take food away from our catering outlets, and decrease the amount of single-use plastic on campus!

 We supported the Universtriy of York's cut carbon campaign by giving free cake to people who cycled or got the bus to work!
 They claimed their piece of cake by showing thier bus ticket or cycle helmet when purchasing a coffee.

 After launching the YORCUP scheme, more than 3,330 people joined and over 8,000 cups were put into circulation.
 Because not all the cups were returned, we needed to buy more cups to expand the scheme.
 We hope that with encouragement and increasing awareness of the scheme, more staff and students will choose to hand their cups back instead of throwing them away, misplacing them or leaving them at home.

-After noticing how many cigarette butts were littered across our beautiful campus, YUSU used funds from the Latte Levy to purchase a ballot box.
-Students and staff can discard their cigarette ends into the ballot box, choosing to either put it in the left hand side or the right hand side.
-Each side will represent an answer to a question of the YUSU team's choice and this could be a question about campus issues or something fun!
+After noticing how many cigarette butts were dropped across our beautiful campus, YUSU used funds from the Latte Levy to purchase a ballot box.
+Students and staff can discard their cigarette ends into the ballot box, voting on a question of YUSU's choice.
+These could be questions about campus issues or something fun!

 The 20p levy is ring-fenced for YORCUP and other sustainable initiatives carried out by the Commercial Services departments of YUSU's and the University of York.If you require further information please do not hesitate to contact Arnaud Rustan, Commercial Services Catering and Hospitality Operations Manager: firstname.lastname@example.org